Expatriate Tax Return Preparation

 Get Expert U.S. Expatriate Tax Return Preparation Wherever You Live

-If you are a U.S. citizen or resident alien, the rules for filing an expatriate tax return and paying estimated taxes are generally the same whether you are in the United States or abroad.
-Your worldwide income is subject to U.S. income tax, regardless of where you reside the U.S. imposes an expatriate tax filing requirement.
-Most taxpayers that live overseas have no idea that they need to file U.S. taxes, and if this applies to you, you are not alone.
+The expat tax filing requirements for filing a U.S. tax return and paying estimated taxes are the same when living abroad.
+Your worldwide income is subject to U.S. income tax.
+The U.S. imposes an expatriate tax filing requirement irrespective of where you reside.
+Most taxpayers that live overseas have no idea that they need to file U.S. taxes.
+If this applies to you, you are not alone.

-Tax Samaritan professionally prepares US income tax returns for American taxpayers living abroad, all returns are prepared by Enrolled Agents trained and experienced in Foreign Earned Income laws and regulations.
-We have the experience and training to help you navigate through this process.
+Tax Samaritan professionally prepares US income tax returns for American taxpayers living abroad.
+Our Enrolled Agents (EAs) and CPAs have the experience and training to help you navigate through this process.

 Reporting Foreign Income

 Many United States (U.S.) citizens and resident aliens receive foreign earned income.
-There have been recent reports about the interest of the Internal Revenue Service (IRS) in taxpayers with accounts overseas.
+Moreover, there have been recent reports about the interest of the Internal Revenue Service (IRS) in taxpayers with accounts overseas.
 The interest of the IRS covers accounts anywhere in the world.
-Consequently, it is of great importance to report your worldwide income on your U.S. tax return and ensure that you have an accurate and complete disclosure on your return.
+You must report your worldwide income on your U.S. expat tax return and ensure that you have an accurate and complete disclosure.

-If you are a U.S. citizen or resident alien, you must report income from all sources within and outside of the U.S. This is true whether or not you receive a Form W-2 Wage and Tax Statement, a Form 1099 (Information Return), the foreign equivalents or no statement at all.
+You must report income from all sources within and outside of the U.S. Above all, this is true whether or not you receive a Form W-2 Wage and Tax Statement, a Form 1099 (Information Return), the foreign equivalents or no statement at all.

 Not reporting income from foreign sources may be a crime.
-The IRS and its international partners are actively pursuing those who hide income or assets offshore to evade expatriate tax liabilities.
+Consequently, the IRS and its international partners are actively pursuing those who hide income or assets offshore to evade taxes.
 The goal is to ensure U.S. citizens and residents are accurately reporting their income and complying with their U.S. Expatriate Tax Obligations.

 You will face serious consequences if the IRS finds you have unreported income or undisclosed foreign financial accounts.
-These consequences can include not just the additional taxes, but also substantial penalties, interest, fines and even imprisonment.
+In addition, these consequences can include not just the additional taxes, but also substantial penalties, interest, fines and even imprisonment.

-An important reason to file your expatriate tax return now is that the statute of limitations for IRS audits expires three years after you file your return.
+Generally, the statute of limitations for an expat tax return now is three years after you file your return.
 However, if you do not file an expatriate tax return, the statute of limitations does not expire.

 US expatriate tax preparation by Enrolled Agents trained and experienced in foreign earned income laws and regulations

 As an overseas resident, there are many opportunities for tax savings but also many risks.
-Tax Samaritan has the experience and knowledge of the tax code to guide you through the complex expatriate tax preparation process including, but not limited to the following areas that may be utilized to maximize your tax savings:
+Most importantly, Tax Samaritan has the experience and knowledge of the tax code to guide you through the complex expatriate tax preparation process.
+This includes, but is not limited to the following areas that may be utilized to maximize your tax savings: